 Greece, with its growing economy, has been making significant strides in attracting foreign investors and entrepreneurs.
-But in starting any entrepreneurial endeavor, there must be thorough preparation as well as paperwork—primarily getting the Greek tax ID (AFM) and opening a local bank account.
+But in starting any entrepreneurial endeavor, there must be thorough preparation as well as paperwork, primarily getting the Greek tax ID (AFM) and opening a local bank account.
 But what if the legalities become too overwhelming?
 There's honestly no need to worry, since we've put together this guide to help you through the business incorporation process.

-If you're planning to go solo and considering freelancing in Greece, you'll need to know how to register as a freelancer and the ins and outs of insurance in Greece, including what EFKA is.
+If you're planning to go solo and considering freelancing in Greece, you'll need to know how to register as a freelancer and the ins and outs of social security insurance in Greece, including what EFKA is.

 When starting your entrepreneurial journey in a foreign country, picking the right type of business entity is an important first step.